 The annual process of course selection begins in the winter with the issuing of the Program of Studies to parents and students.
-Teachers will make recommendations regarding courses they believe students should be placed in the upcoming year.
-The school counseling office makes available an elective form for student submission requests.
+Teachers will make recommendations regarding courses, including course levels, they believe students should be placed in the upcoming year.
+The school counseling office makes available an electronic form for students to communicate elective requests.
 School counselors will meet with students to discuss the teacher recommendations and students' choice of electives.
 Although not guaranteed, course requests are more easily accommodated when submitted prior to the development of the master schedule.
+Students should carefully consider their course requests and be mindful of course change deadlines.
 Minimum Course Load:

 All students in grades 9 through 12 must be enrolled in a minimum of five credit bearing courses plus Physical Education each semester.
-8th graders are generally enrolled in the equivalent of 8 periods of study.
+8th graders are generally enrolled in the equivalent of eight periods of study.
 These requirements may be waived by the Principal in exceptional circumstances.
 Course Changes/Course Drop:

-Students are expected to remain committed to choices made during the course selection process.
-Students contemplating a course change should consult with their school counselor.
-All course subject changes require the appropriate form ensuring teacher communication, parental consent, and approval by the counselor.
+Students are expected to remain committed to choices made during the course selection process throughout the summer.
+If a change is necessary, students should consult with their teacher and then school counselor during the approved drop period.
+All course changes require the appropriate form ensuring there was a conversation with the teacher, parental consent, counselor support, and approval by the Principal.
 Changes are subject to established deadlines and space availability in the new course.
 It should be understood that for the student to receive full credit for late entry into a course, arrangements must be made for making up missed work.
 The student has the responsibility for seeing that this is carried out.
-Students may request to make schedule changes prior to the first day of the semester.
-Once classes begin, students are required to remain in the class for five school days before being permitted to make any schedule changes.
+As students are expected to carefully consider the courses they request and are registered for during scheduling, after June 1st no course request changes will be honored.
+Students are required to remain in the selected class for five school days before being permitted to make any schedule changes.
 The deadline for a student dropping a fall semester course is the first Friday in October, for a spring semester course, the first Friday in March.
 The deadline for a student dropping a full year course is the first Friday in December.
 The intent of extending this into the second marking period is to give the teacher and counselor the opportunity to encourage the student to remain in the course.
-Please note that if a course level changes after a marking period ends, the grade achieved for that course will be used as the first quarter grade in the new course.
-No adjustments will be made according to level change.
+Please note that no grade weighting adjustments will be made according to level change.
+If a course level change occurs after a marking period ends, the grade achieved for that course will be used as the first quarter grade in the new course.
 Drops before these deadlines incur no penalty.
-Courses specifically required for graduation may only be dropped in exceptional circumstances and require approval by the Principal.
-No credit is granted for dropped course Eighth graders in high school courses:
+If courses are dropped after the established deadlines, it will be noted on the permanent record and transcript as either Withdrawal - Pass (WP) or Withdrawal-Failure (WF).
+Courses may only be dropped in exceptional circumstances and require approval by the Principal.
+No credit is granted for dropped courses.
+Eighth graders in high school courses: